kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-25-Defender-XDR-Integration.md

   ```
 - Confirm the AKS cluster is properly protected in MDC under Environment Settings > Azure Kubernetes Service.

-### Step 5: Correlating and Responding to Incidents Using XDR
+## Exercise 5: Correlating and Responding to Incidents Using XDR

 ### 5.1 Correlate Alerts in Microsoft 365 Defender